visual-framework/vf-wp/wp-content/plugins/vf-events/README.md

 | vf_event_past_title | [TEXT] |
 | vf_events_per_page | [NUMBER] |

 † If the date format is `custom` the custom text string is used.

 See the ACF JSON file for default values.

 ## Templates

-Default templates exist for event archive and singular pages.
+Default templates exist for event **archive** and **singular** pages.
 Themes can override or customize them using standard template naming.
-If required, copy the files from `vf-events/templates` into your theme directory:
+If required copy the files from `vf-events/templates` into your theme directory:

 ```
 archive-vf_event.php